ShamimIslam/iotapp-template-digital-read/README.md

-Once you have identified the GPIO pin that is being read, you can use a jumper wire to change the input value of that digital input to a one or zero, by connecting the input to a +5V or GND point on your board's header.
+Once you have identified the GPIO pin that is being read, you can use a jumper wire to change the input value of that digital input to a one or zero, by connecting one end of the jumper wire to the initialized digital input and the other end of the jumper to a +5V or GND point on your board's header.

 Most boards have many pins that can be configured for use as a digital input.
 The `cfg-app-platform.js` module has been designed so you can override the pin